-By switching out the pork sausage in favor of chicken or turkey sausage, eliminating the olive oil, reducing the amount of cheese, and using half-and-half over heavy whipping cream this lighter version is only 369 calories per serving.
-(Traditional Bolognese Sauce is 539 calories per serving.)
+By switching out the pork sausage in favor of chicken or turkey sausage, eliminating the olive oil, reducing the amount of cheese, and using half-and-half over heavy whipping cream this lighter version is only 424 calories per serving with the pasta.
+(Traditional Bolognese Pasta with sausage ranges between 700-1000 calories per serving.)

 This makes A LOT of sauce!
 It covers a pound of pasta very well, or you can freeze some for later.